nwutils/electron-to-nwjs/TESTS.md

 - **0.69.1**: WORKING

 ## Current node incompatibilities
-- ABI-stable Node.js API (N-API) is required in Node.js lower than 10
+- ABI-stable Node.js API (N-API) requires a flag in NW.js 0.25.3 and lower, and I don't know if there is a way to add it

 ## Current package incompatibilities
-- **node-fetch**: requires NW.js 0.38.0 or superior (may have been fixed)
 - **electron-updater**: requires NW.js 0.23.2 or superior
+- **inline-css**: requires NW.js 0.23.7 or superior